 Analysing fit between individuals and jobs, so that appropriate skills and training needs can be identified.

-Building teams of individuals who work harmoniously and productively together.
+Building teams of individuals who work harmoniously and productively together

-What information or advice do you wish to obtain that will help you with the organisation’s recruitment or personal development project?
+What sort of information or advice do you wish to obtain that will help you with the organisation’s recruitment or personal development project?
 How will line managers, HR, trainers or consultants be using the information provided, and to what end?

 What is a Psychometric Test?

 There are many tests that focus on an individual’s personality.
 Aspects such as extroversion/introversion, thinking / feeling are measured and are considered relatively fixed.
 They are based on an individual’s answers to a range of questions.
 There is no 360-degree view, so one could say that the outcome is only as good as an individual’s self-knowledge.

 The question to ask is whether the outcome of a psychometric test has a great deal of bearing on the individual’s performance in the workplace?
-Does it matter than a member of staff can be labelled an extrovert, or is it more useful to see how that staff member contributes in a particular work situation?
+Does it matter that a member of staff can be labelled an extrovert, or is it more useful to see how that staff member contributes in a particular work situation?

 At Belbin, we feel that the latter is more useful and thousands of organisations worldwide agree.
 Of course personality is a factor, but it is only one of many that influence an individual’s behaviour.

 Belbin Team Roles – Behaviour or Personality testing?

 Belbin is concerned with behaviour: what others in your team see and experience.
 Whilst this may be influenced by your personality, this is not the only factor.